huda-ahmed-elsayed/CoffeeMaker-JUnitTests/README.md

   - `coffeemaker.*` – Java package containing the CoffeeMaker source code.
   - `coffeemaker.exceptions.*` – Java package containing the CoffeeMaker Exception source code.
 - `src/test/java` – Contains JUnit test code.
   - `coffeemakertests.CoffeeMakerTest` – JUnit tests for the CoffeeMaker class (update as needed).

-yaml
-Copy code

 > **Note:** The build/ directory is generated during build and testing.
 It is not included in version control.